Case Study · Food Discovery · iOS

 Turn Food Reels Into Real Restaurant Visits

-<5sReel to spot
+Under 5 secondsreel to spot

-AISpot extraction
+AIspot extraction

-OCRText recognition
+OCRtext recognition

 ReelEats all spots